pintonos/xsDeepFwFM/README.md

 }
 ```

 In this repository additional model compression and acceleration will be conducted.

+Used techniques:
+- QR Embeddings
+- Quantization
+- Knowledge Distillation

 Evaluation on the Criteo dataset and the Twitter dataset given by the RecSys 2020 Challenge.

 This repository is part of my master thesis.